Miha-x64/Lychee/README.md

 #### How much black magic do you use under the hood?

-Some operator overloading, some inline classes, several compilation error suppressions, tons of unchecked casts.
+Some operator overloading, some value classes, several compilation error suppressions, tons of unchecked casts.
 No reflection, zero annotation processing.
 If you encounter any problems, they most likely will be related to type inference or Java interop.